xEmbeddedTools/xjson/Readme.md

 > `Document` does not own its input data.
 The text passed to its constructor must remain alive while the document, and any objects or arrays obtained from it, are in use.

+## Intended use

+`xjson` is intended primarily for embedded systems where predictable memory usage and avoiding heap allocation are important.
+It works directly on the received JSON text and does not build a separate in-memory representation of the document or a separate token list.

 ## Tests

 The tests use Catch2, whose source is included in `tests/externals/catch2`.